5 C’s & 10 C’s Of Survival | Dave Canterbury Recommends…

 Cover

 Cover & Shelter to protect you from the elements.
-This could be a wool blanket, a tarp, Mylar foil blanket, etc. Even your clothes and outerwear are considered among the “shelter” category once you start digging into it.
+This could be a wool blanket, a tarp, a Mylar foil blanket, etc. Even your clothes and outerwear are considered among the “shelter” category once you start digging into it.

 Maintaining a safe body core temperature is paramount to survival.